Quantum mechanical Gaussian wavepackets of single relativistic particles: Introduction

 \section{Introduction}

+In relativistic quantum mechanics, relativistic particles are described by the Klein-Gordon(KG) equation, the Dirac equation, etc., depending on their spins \cite{Gr00}.
+When the energy density of a particle or experienced by the particle is not too high, while the KG or the Dirac equation may not be reduced to the Schr\"odinger equation in some situations in atomic and nuclear physics, relativistic quantum mechanics can work nicely with the single-particle interpretation \cite{Gr00}.
+At a sufficiently high energy density, however, the KG wavefunctions and the Dirac spinors exhibit some weird behaviors in the viewpoint of non-relativistic quantum mechanics, such as the non-positive-definite charge density and the Klein paradox \cite{Gr00, AG21}.
+Those behaviors indicate particle-antiparticle production \cite{Gr00, Sc50, Ni70} and thus the breakdown of the single-particle interpretation in quantum mechanics.
+In those cases, one should consider relativistic quantum field theory \cite{AG21, IZ80} to consistently deal with the many-body nature of the system.

+Recently, a linearized effective theory \cite{LH23, Lin23} for single electrons moving in quantum electromagnetic(EM) fields has been constructed in order to address the issue of the Unruh effect \cite{Unr76, DeW79} on the motion of relativistic charged particles \cite{CT99}.
+That effective theory starts with the total action consisting of (\ref{clAction}) and the one for free EM fields.
+Then the dynamical variables are quantized canonically by introducing the equal-time commutation relations

+where $\hat{z}^i$ and $\hat{A}^\mu_{\bf x}$ are the operators for the deviations of the electron position and EM fields from their classical solutions, respectively, and $\hat{p}^i$ and $\hat{\pi}^\mu_{\bf x}$ represent their conjugate momenta.
+Such a Dirac quantization implicitly assumes that the single-particle interpretation and the associated Born's rule apply to the (reduced) quantum state of the electrons in the Schr\"odinger representation of this effective theory.

-Gaussian states in quantum systems are mathematically simple yet capable of describing a broad range of physics, including the ground state, squeezed states, and thermal states of harmonic oscillators (HOs) or field modes.
-For Gaussian states of two HOs, their degree of quantum entanglement is well defined even when they are in a mixed state \cite{VW02, LH09}.
-Taking these advantages, a particle-field interacting system in a Gaussian state can be analyzed in detail, and even non-perturbatively if the combined system is linear (e.g. \cite{LH09, LH06, LH07}).
+Further, the authors of \cite{LH23,Lin23} considered Gaussian states of single electrons and EM fields.
+The reasons are obvious: Gaussian states of quantum systems are mathematically simple yet capable of describing a broad range of physics, including the ground state and squeezed states of harmonic oscillators(HOs), and the vacuum and thermal states of quantum fields.
+For Gaussian states of two HOs, the degree of quantum entanglement between the HOs is well defined even when the two-HO system is in a mixed state \cite{VW02, LH09}.
+Taking these advantages, a particle-field interacting system in a Gaussian state can be analyzed in details and even non-perturbatively in a long period of evolution if the combined system is linear (e.g. \cite{LH09, LH06, LH07}).